glutengo/rendering-strategies/backend/res/posts/results/results.md

 The tests were run on a MacBook Pro (2019) with 2.8 GHz Intel Core i7 CPU, 16 GB 2133 MHz LPDDR3 RAM and Intel Iris Plus Graphics 655 1536 MB.
 This is a high end machine which is likely to be quicker than the computer/smartphone of the average user.
-As the values become smaller it is also harder to tell whether there was a significant difference between to values.
+As the values become smaller it is also harder to tell whether there was a significan   t difference between to values.
 For these purposes, Lighthouse offers the option `cpuSlowdownMultiplier` which throttles the power of the CPU.
 This was set to `4` for all setups.